 Remember to record the temperatures: if it's not right then record what happened to the food or any explanations for gaps.

-Weekly probe calibrations are a crucial part of your food safety management system, often referred to as HACCP (Hazard Analysis and Critical Control Points).
+Temperature probe calibrations are an important part of your food safety management system, often referred to as HACCP (Hazard Analysis and Critical Control Points).

 Calibrations make sure your probes are accurate.
 They ensure food is cooked, prepared, frozen and reheated at the correct temperatures and safe for consumption.